spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

 * data/cytb_coordinates.csv

-  These are the georeferenced and spatially filtered (i.e. using species ranges) *cytb* sequences
+  These are the georeferenced and spatially filtered (i.e. using species ranges) *cytb* sequences.

 * data/cytb_coordinates.csv

-  These are the georeferenced and spatially filtered (i.e. using species ranges) *co1* sequences
+  These are the georeferenced and spatially filtered (i.e. using species ranges) *co1* sequences.

 **Spatial units**